Supervised Practice in Dietetics

 An individual who wishes to become a:

-Registered Dietitian Nutritionist (RDN) must complete the didactic coursework in dietetics (Bachelor of Science in Dietetics), an accredited post-baccalaureate dietetic internship, and pass the Commission on Dietetic Registration credentialing exam for registered dietitian nutritionist.
-This credential enables the registered dietitian to perform nutrition risk assessments and prescribe medical nutrition therapy to remediate or prevent disease.
+Registered Dietitian Nutritionist (RDN) must complete the didactic coursework in dietetics (Bachelor of Science in Dietetics), an accredited post-baccalaureate dietetic internship, and pass the Commission on Dietetic Registration credentialing exam for RDNs.
+This credential enables the RD to perform nutrition risk assessments and prescribe medical nutrition therapy to remediate or prevent disease.

 Nutrition and Dietetics Technician, Registered (NDTR) must complete the Bachelor of Science in Dietetics and then they can take the Commission on Dietetic Registration credentialing exam for NDTRs.
 This credential enables a NDTR to work in partnership with the RDN to screen, evaluate and educate patients on topics related to nutrition.